oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 NAME                                     TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)                      AGE   SELECTOR ingress-nginx-nginx-ingress-controller   LoadBalancer   10.111.0.168   136.23.44.21 80:31934/TCP,443:31827/TCP   61s   app=nginx-ingress,component=controller,release=ingress-nginx
 ```
 In this case we can see that the load balancer has been created and the external-IP address is available.
+If the External IP address is listed as `<pending>` then the load balancer is still being created, wait a short while then try the command again

 ### Running your containers in Kubernetes